northeastern-rc/rc-public-documentation/docs/source/glossary.rst

    Queue
       A waiting line for jobs ready to be executed but waiting for resources to become available.

+   Resource Allocation
+      The process of reserving and allocating GPUs and other resources for specific jobs.

    Resource Reservation
       The process of specifying resources required for a job in advance to ensure availability and prevent resource conflicts.